Devils edge Islanders 3-2 behind Schneider's 40 saves

-NEWARK, N.J.
-(AP) -- Cory Schneider made 40 saves and Travis Zajac had a short-handed goal and an assist to lead the New Jersey Devils over the New York Islanders 3-2 on Saturday night.
+''It was a playoff atmosphere,'' coach John Hynes said. ''This is where you grow.
+This is where we're trying to grow out our team and grow our organization to get back (to the postseason), learn how to play in these games and (be) a team that can contend.''

+Cory Schneider made 40 saves and Travis Zajac had a short-handed goal and an assist to lead the Devils.
 Devante Smith-Pelley and Pavel Zacha also scored for New Jersey (25-23-10), which finished 3-2-0 on its longest homestand of the season.
-Schneider stopped a penalty shot by John Tavares.

 New York dropped to 26-21-10, including 7-13-4 on the road.
 Andrew Ladd and Anthony Beauvillier scored for the Islanders, while Thomas Greiss made 18 saves.